sharc-lab/gnn-builder/readme.md

-# GNNBuilder
+# 🛠️ GNNBuilder

 GNNBuilder is a framework for generating FPGA hardware accelerators for graph neural networks (GNNs).
-A user can provide a trained PyTorch model, and the GNNBuilder framework can generate high-level synthesis (HLS) C++ code for the model.
-This HLS model can then be used to build a bitstream of the model that can be executed on an FPGA.
-This framework also provides some simple design space exploration (DSE) tools using a performance model that the designer can use to parameterize the hardware implementation in terms of parallelism and numerical precision for accuracy, latency, and resource usage tradeoffs.

-## Basic Example Usage
+It is developed and maintained by the [Stefan Abi-Karam](https://stefanabikaram.com/) from [Sharc Lab](https://sharclab.ece.gatech.edu/) at [Georgia Tech](https://www.gatech.edu/).

+## Initial Demo

+Below is a simple demo of the GNNBuilder framework from `demos/demo.py`.

 ```python
 import gnnbuilder as gnnb

 # TODO: Add example code
 ```

+A user can provide a trained PyTorch model, and the GNNBuilder framework can generate high-level synthesis (HLS) C++ code for the model.

+This HLS model can then be used to build a bitstream of the model that can be executed on an FPGA.

+This framework also provides some simple design space exploration (DSE) tools using a performance model that the designer can use to parameterize the hardware implementation in terms of parallelism and numerical precision for accuracy, latency, and resource usage tradeoffs.

 ## Requirements